aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-textbox/_index.md

 ---

 ## **Possible Usage Scenarios**
 There are scenarios where you might need to add, update, or manipulate TextBox objects within an Excel worksheet.
-This can be useful for adding annotations, guiding texts, or any supplementary information that assists in data presentation.
+This can be useful for adding annotations, guiding text, or any supplementary information that assists in data presentation.
 Aspose.Cells for JavaScript via C++ provides robust functionality to manage TextBox in Excel documents.

 ## **Managing TextBox using Aspose.Cells for JavaScript via C++**
 This example shows how to: